bcgov/nr-broker/docs/operations_communication.md

 ## How it works

-Users are connected to various collection objects in the graph.
-Any collection object can act as a source of a communication event that is then sent out to upstream users with (optionally) the relevant roles.
+Users are connected to collection objects in NR Broker's graph.
+Any collection object can act as a source of a communication event that is then sent out to upstream users with (optionally) the relevant roles on their team.

 As an example, a deployment might trigger an event on that service that moves up through the graph to find tester role users so that they can begin testing.